-Chick-Fil-A is such a popular fast food company.
+Chick-Fil-A not a publicly traded stock, but it is a popular fast food company.
 Their food is delicious and the service is impeccable.
-So this begs the question, is there a Chick Fil A stock we can invest or trade?
+So this begs the question, will there ever be a IPO for Chick Fil A that we can invest or trade someday?

 With annual revenues of more than $1 billion and a ranking of 8th in U.S. sales, buying Chick Fil A stock seems like a no-brainer.
-Let's take a look under the hood to see how we can get a piece of this fast-food behemoth.
+Let’s take a look under the hood to see if we can ever get a piece of this fast-food behemoth in the future.

 Chick-fil-A Stock at a Glance